I don’t speak English. Can I record phrases for Project Euphonia in my native language?

 Unfortunately, we cannot accept speech samples from anyone under the age of 18.
 However, we’ve heard incredibly strong stories highlighting how children and young adults would benefit from being a part of Project Euphonia, so we’re actively exploring how to open up our research to people of all ages.

 Yes.
 We welcome and appreciate whatever time you’re able to contribute toward our research.
-Please note that those who complete the primer phrase set (~300 phrases) and the full set (1500 phrases; a 4-7 hour commitment) will receive a digital gift card.

 What information other than my voice recordings do you need from me?